projectivetech/Perv-ColorScheme/README.md

-# (Deprecated) Perv Color Schemes #
+# (DEPRECATED) Perv Color Schemes #

 ## Note ##

-> **This version is deprecated!
+> **This version is DEPRECATED!
 The new version, rewritten from scratch, is available at [Color Scheme - Perv](https://github.com/micck/perv-colorscheme).
 This version is kept in the last state, as the new one does look a bit different.**

 -----------------